rcaze/Inkdrop/README.md

 # Goal
-To make an image took from below
+To make an image took from below of a rain.
+You can make one yourself just type  "python drop.py"

+# Requirements
+Numpy and Matplotlib